 Pay Range: $11-16 per hour

-You’ll search specific keywords and analyse the top results.
-Then you provide feedback on whether the information is accurate and helpful.
-Your input helps Google improve its algorithm.
+You will look for specific keywords and check the top results.
+Then, you provide your feedback on whether the information is accurate and helpful.
+Your input helps improve Google’s algorithm.

-- Work up to 35 hours per week
+- You can work up to 35 hours each week.

-The work can feel repetitive, but it’s straightforward.
-You’re basically quality-checking Google’s search results and getting paid for your opinions.
+The work may feel repetitive, but it is straightforward.
+You will be checking the quality of Google’s search results and getting paid for your opinions.

 4. YouTube Content Moderator